|

 Because the ending’s just too hard to take”

-Ultimately, it is the unending movement of the road that keeps the sadness at bay for there is no doubt that he’ll come round this way again.
-For some, it’s just the way it is written.
+Ultimately, it is the unending movement of the road that keeps the sadness at bay.
+It reminds you that, before long, he’ll surely find his way back this way again.
+For some, it’s just the way it’s written.

 “In a castle dark or a fortress strong